Learning Styles

 • Kinesthetic learners are the ones we generally think of as “antsy.”
 They prefer to learn through a hands-on approach or through activities.
 Most children start out as kinesthetic learners.

-The best use of learning styles comes not when trying to memorize a list, or learn a song by ear, but when understanding a concept.
 Yes, it may be easier for me to remember that long list of words (if that is for some reason necessary to my future well being…) if I set the words to music or draw a graphic representation, or create it with blocks.
-But the real benefit of learning styles will come when I grasp meanings — an Algebra concept becomes more clear with manipulatives, or by reading the book, or by listening to a lecture.
+But the real benefit of learning styles will come when I grasp meanings — an Algebra concept becomes clearer when using manipulatives, or by reading the book, or by listening to a lecture.

 While we wouldn’t think of limiting our child’s learning experience to one way of taking in information, understanding learning styles can give us insight into how to proceed when our children don’t seem to be “getting it.”